sanand0/forms/README.md

 Each "view" object contains the following fields:

 - `label`: optional.
 A display name for the view
 - `description`: optional.
-A summary of the view
+A summary of the view.
+[EJS templates](http://documentcloud.github.com/underscore/#template) allowed.
 - `template`: optional.
 A template file to use from the application's template list.
    Use a .html file to create a HTML view, and .csv file to create a .csv view.
    These are the only two types currently supported.